AdobeDocs/commerce-learn.en/help/site-management/catalog-import.md

 Pros:

 - Fast to import data
-- Store scope is supported or you can specify `all` to preform operation on all existing stores
+- Store scope is supported or you can specify `all` to perform operation on all existing stores

 Cons:

 - GET request are not supported
-- You need to know option attribute IDs
+- You are required to use the option attribute IDs, instead of the labels

 ### When to consider this approach